TechGroup2020/TechGroup2/README.md

-new test back on working on docker
+new test back on working on docker is checking the aws

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.